MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 1. Sign in to [Power Automate](https://make.powerautomate.com).
 1. Start describing your automation scenario.

+    As you're typing, Copilot shows you a list of AI generated suggested flow descriptions.

     Alternatively, you can select **Create** > **Describe it to design it (preview)**.

-1. Select a suggestion or type your own scenario.

-    Copilot presents an AI generated flow suggestion.

     :::image type="content" source="./media/get-started-with-copilot/copilot-home-example.png" alt-text="Screenshot of the 'Home' screen, where you can start building your flow with Copilot.":::

     To learn how to write a good prompt, go to [How to write a good prompt](#how-to-write-a-good-prompt) in this article.

+1. Select a suggestion or use the scenario you created in step 1.
 1. To accept the flow that Copilot created for you, select **Next**.

    If you want to see different suggestions, you can update your prompt in this step.
 Alternatively, if you want to see other options, select **This isn't what I'm looking for**.